 The main problem is the lack of databases with the sample data.
 It makes the hand-written text processing quite expensive even for large enterprises.
 The market leaders collect the sample data for years, and that data makes their document digitization systems extremely accurate while processing the hand-written text.

 Document Digitization System: Features List

 Document Digitization systems usually use two types of engines: OCR (traditional methods) or ICR (machine learning) – as their core.

 Usually, digitization systems build upon OCR engines are used when there are strict budget limitations, and there is a known pool of document templates.
 Such systems (OCR) are inexpensive – starting from 5$ for the single user per month.

 The systems that use ICR are more expensive than the previous ones.
 They use complex machine learning models and trained artificial neural networks that can handle the majority of the hand-written texts.
-As the ICR engines are complicated, so the prices for the document digitization systems based on ICR are calculated individually for every particular customer.
+As the ICR engines are complicated to develop, so the prices for the document digitization systems based on ICR are calculated individually for every particular customer.

 How OCR / ICR work